City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `SSO_LOGIN_URL`: Identity provider's login URL.
 Defined in the IdP metadata XML.
 * `SSO_LOGOUT_URL`: Identity provider's logout URL.
 Defined in the IdP metadata XML.
 * `SUPER_ADMIN_FEATURES`: If "yes", allows creating a new admin via _registerAdmin_ endpoint and enables creating test junior data via endpoints.
 See the project root readme for details.
+* `TELIA_BATCH_ENDPOINT`: Telia SMS service batch endpoint URL.
+NB: your Telia credentials must have a separate permit to use the end point.
 * `TELIA_ENDPOINT`: Telia SMS service endpoint URL.
 * `TELIA_PASSWORD`: Telia SMS service password.
 * `TELIA_USER`: The name of the sender as it appears on SMS messages.